 I believe in the Union Movement and recall that the best job I ever held was serving as a union organizer spreading the gospel of a worker’s right to a decent wage and proper working conditions.
 It lead me to eventually become a lawyer who served in Philadelphia as a public defender for some 20 years.

 “A laborer is worthy of his hire,” is what St. Paul wrote and what Pope John Paul II once declared in an edict in support of unions.

-I’m a Democrat who believes we must change in order to rectify global warming, that there should be no abortions but that women should have the right to choose, that there should be no discrimination toward any life-style preference, and that our country should never again impose the death penalty when even a scintilla of evidence shows a guilty verdict may have been rendered unjustly.
+I’m a Democrat who believes we must change in order to rectify global warming, that there should be no abortions but that women should have the right to choose, that there should be no discrimination toward any lifestyle preference and that our country should never again impose the death penalty when even a scintilla of evidence shows a guilty verdict may have been rendered unjustly.

 I want to love my enemy by trying to understand why he hates me, and what differences we could resolve without doing grave harm to either one of our beliefs.
-I would gladly place the happiness of others over my own, for in offering such a democratic sacrifice to the world, I’d achieve a much greater peace and joy in such altruism.
+I would gladly place the happiness of others over my own, for in offering such a democratic sacrifice to the world, I’d achieve a sense of much greater peace and joy in such altruism.

-I’m a Democrat because I believe compromising is good for all human relationships, even the political ones that often get us into trouble when there is entrenchment of any of our ideas or notions.
+I’m a Democrat because I believe compromising is good for all human relationships, even the political ones that often get us into trouble when there is the entrenchment of any of our ideas or notions.

-Finally, I’m a Democrat who doesn’t mind paying taxes all that much when I know that the great majority of our governments’ revenue will help benefit my nation through firm love and compassion.
+Finally, I’m a Democrat who doesn’t mind paying taxes all that much when I know that the great majority of our government’s revenue will help benefit my nation through firm love and compassion.